DFKI-AID/stepDP/readme.md

 ## Getting Started

-You can find the Main Documentation under [stepdp.sb.dfki.de](http://stepdp.sb.dfki.de) (only DFKI intern).
+You can find the Main Documentation under [stepdp.dfki.de](http://stepdp.dfki.de).

 ## Components and Classes